-Phil G is happy to no longer looks like a "fatso" in a bathing suit
+Phil G. is happy he ceased looking like a "fatso" in a bathing suit

 I am 60 years old and had been on a beta blocker for 15 years.
 In the last several years I had been lethargic and very tired.
 My weight was almost 200 pounds.
 My cholesterol was 210.
 I had to get off the blood pressure medication, so I thought I would give the plan a try.